This information is intended for use by health professionals

 As for adults.

-Whilst no pharmacokinetic or clinical studies specific to the elderly have been undertaken with Ponstan, it has been used at normal dosage in trials which included many elderly patients.
+Whilst no pharmacokinetic or clinical studies specific to the elderly have been undertaken with Ponstan Forte, it has been used at normal dosage in trials which included many elderly patients.

 The elderly are at increased risk of the serious consequences of adverse reactions.
 If an NSAID is considered necessary, the lowest effective dose should be used and for the shortest possible duration.
 The patient should be monitored regularly for GI bleeding during NSAID therapy.

-Ponstan should be used with caution in elderly patients suffering from dehydration and renal disease.
-Non-oliguric renal failure and proctocolitis have been reported mainly in elderly patients who have not discontinued mefenamic Acid after the development of diarrhoea.
+Ponstan Forte should be used with caution in elderly patients suffering from dehydration and renal disease.
+Non-oliguric renal failure and proctocolitis have been reported mainly in elderly patients who have not discontinued mefenamic acid after the development of diarrhoea.

-It is recommended that children under 12 years of age should be given Mefenamic Acid Suspension (50mg/5ml).Do not exceed the stated dose
+It is recommended that children under 12 years of age should be given Mefenamic Acid Suspension (50 mg/5ml).

 Ponstan Forte tablets should be taken preferably with or after food.